intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 **Checkpoint Requirements**

-IPEX now only supports the GPTQ format on HuggingFace.
+IPEX now only supports the GPTQ format and AWQ format on HuggingFace.
 Checkpoints generated by Intel(R) Neural Compressor have the same format.
 Only INT4 is supported.

 ## 3.2 Accuracy test

-We leverage [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the accuracy test.
+`ipex.llm` is focusing on LLM performance optimizations, yet we also provide example scripts for the validation of the model from accuracy perspective.

-We verify and recommend to test accuracy of most models with "lambada_openai" task.
+We leverage [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the accuracy test, and recommend to test accuracy of most models with "lambada_openai" task.
-For some models, like `Salesforce/codegen-2B-multi` and `mosaicml/mpt-7b`, we verify and recommend to test their accuracy with "hellaswag" task.
+For some models, like `Salesforce/codegen-2B-multi` and `mosaicml/mpt-7b`, we recommend to test their accuracy with "hellaswag" task.
 For more candidate tasks for accuracy validation, please check [lm-evaluation-harness task table](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md).

 ### 3.2.1 Run with one instance